Dr. Diana Wagner, Program Advisor

 Provide educators with opportunities for additional preparation needed for professional development and career advancement.

-The Post-Secondary Education Track is designed for individuals pursuing advanced degrees for jobs in higher education or other agencies.
-Practicing teachers or individuals who hold or are eligible for teaching licences should apply as curriculum and instruction students.
+The Higher Education Leadership Track is designed for individuals pursuing advanced degrees for jobs in higher education or other adult education agencies.

 Application to SU

 Candidates who indicate on their initial Application for Graduate Program Admission that they wish to pursue the Master of Education (M.Ed.) will be assigned an advisor in the department and receive M.Ed. application materials.
 Admission to the M.Ed. program requires completion of the online application; application fee; official transcripts from all colleges and universities attended; resume; if applying for in-state tuition, a Residency/Domicile Information Form; and additional application documents and requirements described here:

 Submit a written description of the reasons for pursuing graduate study in education and a statement of career goals.